lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ### EUF-CMA

-A signature algorithm is Existentially Unforgeable under Chosen-Message Attack (EUF-CMA) if an adversary that has access to a signing oracle cannot create a message-signature pair (m, s) that would be accepted by the verifier for any message m that was not an input to a signing oracle query.
+A signature algorithm is Existentially Unforgeable under Chosen-Message Attack (EUF-CMA) if an adversary that has access to a signing oracle cannot create a message-signature pair (M, Sig) that would be accepted by the verifier for any message m that was not an input to a signing oracle query.

 In general, composite ML-DSA will be EUF-CMA secure if at least one of the component algorithms is EUF-CMA secure and PH is collision resistant.
-Any algorithm that creates and existential forgery (m, s = (s1, s2)) for composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries (m', s1) and (m', s2) for the component algorithms or a collision in PH.
+Any algorithm that creates and existential forgery (M, (mldsaSig, tradSig)) for composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries (M', mldsaSig) and (M', tradSig) for the component algorithms or a collision in PH.

 However, the nature of the EUF-CMA security guarantee can change if one of the component algorithms is broken: